aurora-website/website_v1/src/faq/README.md

 :::

 ::: c-warning
 http://www.auroraoss.in:8080​ has been disabled.
+All users are requested to use the main server, i.e. turn the custom tokenizer **OFF**, if not already doing so.
 For more information, please head to our support chat on [Telegram](https://t.me/aurorasupport)
 :::

 #### Installing/updating Google Chrome or Google/Android System WebView responds with "Incompatible app"!